 Rules & Eligibility

 Nomination documents must include a statement from the nominator or from the candidate's department certifying the date of the candidate's PhD.
 Unsuccessful nominations can be carried over to the next time that the prize is awarded provided that: a) the requirement specified above is still met; b) the nominators update the dossiers of the candidates to include the elapsed two years.

-Process:Nominations received by APS will be distributed to the selection committee for review.
-The selection committee may solicit advice from Divisional and Topical Group Executive Committees.
-This may also include inviting representatives approved by the units to participate in the selection process as non-voting members when appropriate.
-The selection committee's recommendation will be forwarded for approval by the APS Council or Executive Board and upon such approval a notification letter will be sent to the recipient.
+Process:Nominations received by APS will be distributed to the APS Society Medal & Prize selection committee for review.
+The selection committee's recommendation will be forwarded for approval by the APS Council of Representatives and upon such approval a notification letter will be sent to the recipient.
 The Prize will be presented at the next appropriate meeting of the APS at which the recipient will also be invited to present a lecture.

 Nomination & Selection Process

 Serving a diverse and inclusive community of physicists worldwide is a primary goal for APS.
 Nominations of qualified women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.

 The deadline for submission of nominations for the 2016 prize is July 1, 2016.
 The nomination package must include:

 To complete a nomination click here for the electronic submission form.
 All files should be uploaded in PDF format.
 Letters can be signed electronically (for example, using an embedded facsimile) or physically.
 In the latter case, they should be digitally scanned.
 Filenames should include the name of the nominee.

 For updating an existing nomination, please click the link above and log into the form using the email address and password you used to create your nominator account.